Physics A-Level

 Entry Qualifications

 In addition to the standard College entry requirements, this course requires students to have achieved grade 66 or above in GCSE Combined Science (Higher Tier) or a minimum of 655 in the separate sciences which should normally include grade 6 or above in Physics.
-Grade 6 or above in GCSE Mathematics and grade 5 or above in English Language is also required.
+Grade 6 in GCSE Mathematics and grade 5 in English Language is also required.

 What will I study?

-The syllabus for this course is designed to follow on from GCSE Science courses where Additional (not Applied) Science has been studies for the double award.
-The A-level specification includes core Physics topics:
+The syllabus for this course is designed to follow on from GCSE Science courses where Additional (not Applied) Science has been studied for the double award.
+The A-level specification includes these Physics topics:

 Wherever possible the approach to these topics is practical and practical systematically developed throughout the course.